kodecocodes/vt_android_mvvm/v1/for_instructor/12-data-binding-2.markdown

 creatureViewModel.name.set("My Creature")
 ```

-Let's run the view model tests again to make sure they're still all passing.
+Let's run the view model tests again to make sure they're all still passing.

-Ok, now we can build and run app one last time.
+Ok, now we can build and run the app one last time.

-Let's add one more creature and make sure our name two-way data binding is working as expected.
+Let's add one more creature and make sure that our two-way data binding for name is working as expected.